Analysis

 What makes a good fund administrator?

-Fund administrators provide essential accounting, reporting, regulatory, and technology support alternative assets managers.
-But what makes a good fund administrator and what should private markets managers look out for when selecting a fund administration partners?
+Fund administrators provide essential accounting, reporting, regulatory, and technology support for alternative assets managers.
+But what makes a good fund administrator and what should private markets managers look out for when selecting a fund administration partner?

 Key contacts